muggin/dl-for-nlp/README.md

-# kth-individual-course
+# Deep Learning for NLP
-DD2464 - Selected Topics in Deep Learning for Natural Language Processing - Research Track
+Selected Topics in Deep Learning for Natural Language Processing

 ## Word Vectors
 > "You shall know a word by the company it keeps." - Firth